heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## Overview

-This explanation document will help you understand QR codes, such as:
+This document aims to provide an understanding of QR codes, including:

-* What they are.
-* How they work.
+* Definition and purpose
+* Functionality and working principles
-* The components of QR codes.
+* Key components of QR codes
-* The advantages of using QR codes.
+* Advantages of utilizing QR codes
-* Where you can create QR codes.
+* Available resources for creating QR codes

-This explanation document's intended audience is nonspecialists unfamiliar with QR codes.
+This explanation document is intended for non-specialists who are unfamiliar with QR codes.

 ## What they are

-A Quick Response (QR) code is an interactive two-dimensional barcode that compresses data into a small and scannable box consisting of small patterned squares and dots encoded with pieces of information.
+A Quick Response (QR) code is a type of 2D barcode that contains small patterned squares and dots encoded with data.
+QR codes are used on banners, business cards, leaflets, public posters, and more, making it easy for users to access the encoded information.
+They can be scanned with a smartphone or tablet to quickly access information such as webpages, videos, messages, calendar events, or phone numbers.

-QR codes help you access information easily and quickly.
-All you need to do is scan a QR code with a smartphone or tablet, and it will direct you to a webpage, video, message, calendar event, or phone number.
-You can place and find QR codes on banners, business cards, leaflets, public posters, and more.

-Additionally, there are two QR code types:

-* A static QR code
-* A dynamic QR code

-A static QR code is primarily used for resumes, business cards, and temporary marketing campaigns.
-Static QR codes are permanent or fixed and provide limited functionality; this means that after you create a static QR code, you cannot change the encoded data.
-You also cannot track metrics, such as:
+There are two types of QR codes: static and dynamic.
+Static QR codes are permanent and provide limited functionality, making them ideal for resumes, business cards, and temporary marketing campaigns.
+Once created, the encoded data in a static QR code cannot be changed, and you cannot track metrics, such as the number of scans, location of scans, or device types used to scan.

-* The total number of scans.
-* The average total of scans per day.
-* The total number of unique visitors.
-* The location of scans.
-* The device types that were used to scan.

-Unlike static QR codes, you can modify dynamic QR codes.
-Dynamic QR codes also scan and load faster, and you can track metrics.
-Furthermore, dynamic QR codes are great for businesses, such as restaurants or government agencies because it allows you to collect data and update QR codes when necessary.
+Dynamic QR codes, on the other hand, are customizable and offer more functionality.
+They scan and load faster, and you can track metrics such as the total number of scans, average total scans per day, and the number of unique visitors.
+Dynamic QR codes are ideal for businesses, such as restaurants or government agencies, as they allow for data collection and updates when necessary.

 ## How they work

-Many smart devices, such as iPhones, Androids, and tablets, have integrated QR readers into the camera feature or offer QR reader applications to download.
-The integrated QR readers and applications allow you to scan QR codes to open and view the desired information.
-Due to their two-dimensional design, you can scan QR codes vertically, horizontally, or at any angle becasue of.
+QR codes can be scanned using smart devices, such as iPhones, Androids, and tablets, which have integrated QR readers into their camera feature or offer QR reader applications to download.
+These integrated readers and applications allow you to scan QR codes and view the desired information quickly.
+Due to the two-dimensional design of QR codes can be scanned vertically, horizontally, or at any angle, making them convenient and versatile for users.

 ## Components of QR codes

-QR codes consist of the following components that play an important role in its functionality:
+QR codes have specific components that are essential for their functionality, including:

-1. **Quiet Zone**: The blank border surrounding the QR code.
-The quiet zone prevents a QR reader from interpreting anything outside the code.
+1. **Quiet Zone**: The blank border surrounding the QR code that prevents a QR reader from interpreting anything outside the code.
-2. **Finder Pattern**: A pattern with three dark squares at the corners of the QR code, minus the bottom-right corner.
-The finder patterns inform a QR reader that it is viewing a QR code.
+2. **Finder Pattern**: A pattern with three dark squares at the corners of the QR code that informs a QR reader that it is viewing a QR code.
-3. **Alignment Pattern**: A smaller square located near the bottom-right corner of the QR code that allows you to scan a QR code in any orientation.
+3. **Alignment Pattern**: A smaller square located near the bottom-right corner of the QR code that allows scanning of a QR code in any orientation.
-4. **Timing Pattern**: An L-shaped line that passes between the finder pattern that helps the QR reader identify the squares, even if the QR code is damaged.
+4. **Timing Pattern**: An L-shaped line that helps the QR reader identify the squares, even if the QR code is damaged.
 5. **Version Information**: Located at the top right finder pattern, it identifies the version of the QR code to the QR reader.
-6. **Data Cells**: Small squares within the QR code that contain the encoded information, such as a URL, phone number, or message.
+6. **Data Cells**: Small squares within the QR code that contain encoded information, such as a URL, phone number, or message.

 ## Advantages of QR codes

-A primary advantage of QR codes is that they provide a digital dimension to businesses.
-Many businesses create QR codes to:
+One primary advantage of QR codes is that they offer a digital dimension to businesses, allowing them to leverage them in various ways, such as:

-* Help their customers access information easily and quickly.
+* Facilitating easy and quick access to information for customers.
-* Promote and market their products and services, which an improve engagement and conversions.
+* Promoting and marketing their products and services, which can improve engagement and conversions.

-Another advantage is that QR codes are reliable.
-In comparison to traditional barcodes, QR codes can function while impaired because the QR codes design has a built-in error correction; this means that when a QR code gets damaged, it will find the correct redirection.
+Another advantage of QR codes is their reliability.
+Unlike traditional barcodes, QR codes can function even when impaired because of their built-in error correction design.
+This means that even if a QR code gets damaged, it can still find the correct redirection.

 ## Where you can create QR codes

-Anyone can create QR codes through an online QR code generator, such as:
+There are various online QR code generators available that allow anyone to create QR codes quickly and easily.
+Some popular options include the following:

 - [QR Code Generator](https://www.qr-code-generator.com/free-generator/?ut_source=google_c&ut_medium=cpc&ut_campaign=en_top_kw&ut_content=qr_generator_exact&ut_term=qr-code-generator_e&gclid=CjwKCAjw64eJBhAGEiwABr9o2Ht7ItP5pRaUY_fKvDI8rsxygzlbRd1ysPqUHXOnv4rWOlY3JJesbBoCXOQQAvD_BwE)